zarrs/zarrs-python/README.md

 ## API

 We export a `ZarrsCodecPipeline` class so that `zarr-python` can use the class but it is not meant to be instantiated and we do not guarantee the stability of its API beyond what is required so that `zarr-python` can use it.
 Therefore, it is not documented here.
-We also export two errors, `DiscontiguousArrayError` and `CollapsedDimensionError` that can be thrown in the process of converting to indexers that `zarrs` can understand (see below for more details).

 At the moment, we only support a subset of the `zarr-python` stores: